ashiksp/smart_que/README.md

 The `unicast` method will provide an option to publish message to any queue which are not predefined with initialization configuration.
-The `queue_name` parameter can be any queue name, which will be created and bind to direct exchange instantly if doesn't exist.
+The `queue_name` parameter can be any queue name, which will be created and bound to direct exchange instantly if doesn't exist.

 ```
 $publisher.unicast('sms_alert', { number: '+919898123123', message: 'Test Message' })